 Cognition and Behaviour

 Research under this theme explores biological, cognitive, emotional and environmental influences on behaviour.
-Our research covers the role of self-control and stress in the context of drug addiction (Drs Kolokotroni; Selby; Shepherd), the role the body and environment in language and cognition (Dr Golonka), how cognition influences movement (Dr Wilson), the impact of neurodevelopmental disorders on memory (Dr Pauly-Takacs), attention in young children (Dr Dugdale), mother-child communication (Dr Zammit) and the nature and functions of creativity (Dr Abraham).
-Recently the team has been joined by Professor Stoet, an expert in attention, learning and gender differences, Dr Tipples (perceptions of emotion and time), Dr Ellie Willard (dyscalculia: number processing problems), Dr Emma Dunmore (student learning and motivation).
+Our research covers the role of self-control and stress in the context of drug addiction (Drs Kolokotroni; Selby; Shepherd), the role the body and environment in language and cognition (Dr Golonka), the perceptual control of action (Dr Wilson), the impact of neurodevelopmental disorders on memory (Dr Pauly-Takacs), attention in young children (Dr Dugdale), mother-child communication (Dr Zammit) and the nature and functions of creativity (Dr Abraham).
+Recently the team has been joined by Professor Stoet, an expert in attention, learning and gender differences, Dr Tipples (perceptions of emotion and time), Dr Ellie Willard (dyscalculia: number processing problems), and Dr Emma Dunmore (student learning and motivation).